 After breakfast, we will proceed to our departure airport.
 Please note that the departure airport is Kushiro and not Asahikawa Airport.

 For more information please visit our Frequently Asked Questions page or call us on 0345 505 1455.

-The price includes extensive one to one tuition by Paul Gallagher and Michael Pilkington during the workshop, local guide and driver, accommodation (including breakfast).
+The price includes extensive one to one photography tuition by Michael Pilkington during the workshop, local guide and driver, accommodation (including breakfast).
 No single occupancy supplement.
 Travel during the workshop.

 Travel to and from the location and personal bills such as bar bills, meals not listed.
 Travel and camera Insurance.